-in this booklet.
+This booklet contains 2006 paper premium filing forms and filing instructions.
+Plans filing on paper will use Form 1 or Form 1-EZ (whichever applies to the plan); single-employer plans that file Form 1 must also file Schedule A. These three forms are included in this booklet.
 The table on page 11 shows which form(s) to file, and the instructions in this booklet tell how to complete Form 1, Form 1-EZ, and Schedule A and how to pay the premium due.
-In addition, some large plans must also file Form 1-ES, which is issued in a separate booklet.
+Plans filing electronically may use the instructions in this booklet as guidance for preparing their electronic filings.
+(Filing instructions for large plans paying an estimate of the flat-rate premium are contained in a separate booklet.)

-Your premium filing will be considered improper if it is not made in accordance with the premium regulations and the instructions on the form(s) and in this booklet, if it is not accompanied by the required premium payment, or if it is otherwise incomplete.
+Your premium filing will be considered improper if it is not made in accordance with the premium regulations and instructions, if you do not make any required premium payment, or if your filing is otherwise incomplete.